Highlights

 Terraform's depends_on is a meta-argument that allows you to specify an explicit relationship between resources.
 With it, you can enforce an orderly creation or update of resources; this is particularly useful when some resources depend on others to be correctly created or configured.

 With Terraform's depends_on meta-argument, you can add explicit dependencies that do not directly infer from configuration files.
 This helps ensure that resources are created sequentially during deployment to avoid race conditions or potential issues with deployment processes.
+This logic can even be applied to a Terraform depends_on module block if you are using Terraform 0.13 or newer.

 Try the Terraform Modules Lab for free